15 Best Hot Springs & Spas in Iceland You Need to Try Now

 Are Iceland’s Hot Springs Natural?

 Most hot springs in Iceland are natural.
-The water either comes straight from the ground to the hot spring (hence why you should test it before jumping in), or the water is diverted from a nearby hot spring.
+The water either comes straight from the ground (which is why you should test it before jumping in) or the water is diverted from a nearby geothermal source.
 In the latter case, the water temperature can be better regulated, providing the perfect bathing conditions.

 One notable exception to this is the Blue Lagoon.

 The Blue Lagoon, though impressive, is not a completely natural phenomenon; it is a byproduct of a nearby power plant.
-The plant extracts a superheated mixture of fresh and seawater 1,981 metres (6,500 feet) below the surface.
-It uses the water to run turbines that generate electricity to nearby towns before feeding it to the Lagoon.
+The plant extracts a superheated mixture of fresh and seawater 1,981 meters (6,500 feet) below the surface.
+It uses the water to run turbines that generate electricity for nearby towns before feeding it to the Lagoon.

 Hot Springs & Northern Lights in Iceland

-Iceland is not only known for its geothermal activity but also its Northern Lights.
+Iceland is known not only for its geothermal activity but also for its Northern Lights.
 This beautiful natural feature can only be seen in Iceland during the winter months and only when the sky is clear of clouds.

 Hot springs provide heat on cold winter nights for those wanting to see the brilliant Northern Lights.
 Geothermal Spas are often open late into the night in the winter, providing guests with warmth, luxury, and great sky views.